allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Timeout

-In microservices architecure, services should be fast.
+In microservices architecture, services should be fast.
 But sometimes they don't.
 Think of database overload, garbage collection pause or unusual network latency.
 Service response time becomes seconds, not milliseconds.
-There is one fundamental question in such a case: is response from the service critical?
+There is one fundamental question in such a case: is a response from the service critical?
 You can think about two options:

- * response is critical — for example you cannot render page for end user without having microservice's response.
+ * response is critical — for example you cannot render a page for the end user without having microservice's response.
 In this case it is probably better not to set timeout or have it at high value — user may prefer to have page rendered in few seconds more than usual instead of seeing error page;
  * response is not critical — as a real example there is seo-service in Allegro Group, which serves metadata